-It is the policy of the Division of Graduate Studies (DGS) that only those graduate projects (298) reviewed and recommended by the faculty and the university graduate office may be placed in the university library as “library-bound projects” and be included in the research profiles section of the DGS Website.
+It is the policy of the Division of Research and Graduate Studies (DRGS) that only those graduate projects (298) reviewed and recommended by the faculty and the university graduate office may be made available in the Henry Madden Library's digitized collection.

-It shall be understood that not every graduate project (298) will be reviewed at the university level for placement in the university library.
+It shall be understood that not every graduate project (298) will be reviewed at the university level for placement in the digitized collection.
 The review is voluntary, with faculty discretion determining which projects are advanced for review.

-Benefits for participation include improved visibility for high-quality projects through library placement.
+Benefits for participation include improved visibility for high-quality projects.
 Such exposure may be helpful to student resumes and provide recognition for faculty members guiding students through the research process.
-Participation also ensures uniformity in the professional presentation of library-bound projects.
+Participation also ensures uniformity in the professional presentation of projects.

-Only projects recommended by the faculty advisor/chair and the graduate program coordinator or dean of the college or school may be considered for review and approval as library-bound projects.
+Only projects recommended by the faculty advisor/chair and the graduate program coordinator or dean of the college or school may be considered for review and approval.

-The university’s thesis consultant in the Division of Graduate Studies will review selected projects.
-Library-bound projects must meet the manuscript requirements of the thesis (299) detailed in the university’s Guidelines for Thesis Preparation.
-Templates and tutorials to assist in the formatting of theses are also available from the DGS Website for the formatting of library-bound projects.
+The university’s dissertation/thesis consultant in the Division of Research and Graduate Studies will review selected projects.
+Such projects must meet the format requirements of the thesis (299) detailed in the university’s Guidelines for Thesis Preparation.
+Templates and tutorials to assist in formatting are also available from the DRGS Website.
 A normal review will cover the objective areas of form and style, mechanics, and documentation, in addition to ensuring adherence to Title V in the California Code of Regulations for the project (298) as a culminating experience.
-This is defined in part in the CSU, Fresno 2011-2012 General Catalog (p.
+This is defined in part in the CSU, Fresno 2012-2013 General Catalog (p.
 509) as follows:

 It must evidence originality and independent thinking, appropriate form and organization, and a rationale.
 It must be described and summarized in a written abstract that includes the project’s significance, objectives, methodology, and a conclusion or recommendation.